yggdrasilradio/rpilights/README.md

 If these files exist, messages from .messages5x8 will scroll as well as the temperature and weather in the upper line of the weather display, and messages from .messages5x5 will scroll along with the date and time in the lower line.
 If there are multiple lines in the file each line will display in turn.

+The default color for the 5x8 messages will be cyan, and the default color for the 5x5 messages will be yellow. but you can embed escape sequences in these files to change the color of the fonts:

+	ESC R	Red
+	ESC G	Green
+	ESC B	Blue
+	ESC C	Cyan
+	ESC M	Magenta
+	ESC Y	Yellow
+	ESC W	White

 ### updatewx script